amiinqur/AI-106394/Assign1/README.md

 We did not think that cross-validation is important to get the disred results with high accuracy, so we proceeded with the algorithms without cross-validating the data.
 The results that we got were undesirable and the accuracy rates were also not very appealing.
 Thus, we cross-validated the data and ther was a noticable improvement in the results and we got an important insight that cross-validation is really important.

 **Insight 3: Competition**
 Honestly, before this assignment we had no idea what Kaggle was.
-This assignment opened a whole new world to us of online Programming competitions.
+This assignment opened a whole new world to us of online programming competitions.
 We got really excited to see that there are so many competitions on the website that we never heard of before.